 Why Choose Us

 Our team has been resolving Family Law cases for over 10 years.
 We’ve experienced every situation imaginable, and can walk you through the process.
 We will help make the best decisions for you and your children’s lives.

-The Temecula Divorce Lawyers at Wilkinson & Finkbeiner, LLP have been awarded many prestigious honors, like being made Fellows in the American Academy of Matrimonial Lawyers, being granted the “Super Lawyers” title, and being recognized as certified Family Law Specialists.
+The Temecula Divorce Attorneys at Wilkinson & Finkbeiner, LLP have been awarded many prestigious honors, like being made Fellows in the American Academy of Matrimonial Lawyers, being granted the “Super Lawyers” title, and being recognized as certified Family Law Specialists.

 We aim to handle your case with the absolute best service possible while also keeping the process costs down.
 You will not find a better value anywhere!

 A divorce is an emotional process that affects people at their core because it deals with issues that matter most to people, their families, their accumulated property, and their finances.
 With so much at stake and so much emotion involved, it is a particularly trying time for anyone going through the process.
 For many, going through such an emotional process alone becomes even more stressful and intimidating.
 The Temecula Divorce Lawyers at Wilkinson & Finkbeiner, LLP can help make the process simpler and easier.

 Divorces range from simple cases to complex cases.
 Choosing the appropriate strategy may be vital to a case and its resolution.
 At Wilkinson & Finkbeiner, our experienced attorneys handle divorces every day and have the necessary knowledge and expertise to tailor the right strategy to any case no matter how unique.
 By limiting and committing our practice to family law, we have a wealth of knowledge and expertise in family law that sets us apart from other law firms.